 The cat and the dog have long been the default companion for humans.
-However, for some of us, that’s just not good enough.
+For some of us, though, they just won’t do.
 We want something more exotic and intriguing like these weird pets:

 Weird Pets You Can Own: Skunks